danhtrinhdevelopermay/MagicBSA-Mobile-Clone/replit.md

 - Created EventBannerSlider widget with auto-sliding functionality
 - Added AIVideoCreationScreen with comprehensive form for video requests
 - Updated dependencies to include cached_network_image for banner image loading
+- **NEW**: Built complete web backend with Express.js for handling video creation requests
+- **NEW**: Configured PostgreSQL database with video_jobs and event_banners tables
+- **NEW**: Integrated SendGrid email service for admin notifications and user responses
+- **NEW**: Created comprehensive API endpoints for mobile app integration
+- **NEW**: Set up admin workflow for manual video processing and status updates

 ## User Preferences